Metrilo/WooCommerce-Plugin/readme.txt

 5. Easily build and send personalized responsive email campaigns

 == Changelog ==

+= 1.7.13 =
+* New: Additional functionality to handle phone orders.

 = 1.7.12 =
 * Fixed: extracting image url instead of GUID when syncing with Metrilo.